Drithyl/MrClockwork-v4/bot_commands.md

 !host

-Host a Dom5 game.
+Host a Dominions 5 or 6 game.
 You will be asked a series of settings by DM to configure it.

 **Where can it be used?**: guild channel

 **Arguments**:
 1. TYPE: STRING - Server on which to host game.
 Check with /capacity
+2. TYPE: STRING - Either dom5 or dom6.

 ### info ###